sachindagar001/Fact-Check-Agent-/README.md

 ## 📖 How to Use

-1. Open the app in your browser (usually `http://localhost:8501`).
+1. Once the app is running, open your browser and go to `http://localhost:8501`.
-2. Upload a marketing PDF using the file uploader.
+2. Click the **"📤 Upload PDF Document"** area or drag and drop your marketing PDF into the box.
-3. Expand the **"View Uploaded PDF"** section to read the document in-app.
+3. Click the **"📄 View Uploaded PDF"** dropdown to expand the built-in viewer and read through the document.
-4. Click **"🚀 Start Fact-Checking"**.
-5. View the interactive report and download the results as JSON or Markdown.
+4. When you are ready to analyze the document, click the red **"🚀 Start Fact-Checking"** button.
+5. Wait a few moments while the AI extracts claims and searches the web.
+The progress bar will show you the status.
+6. Once complete, view the interactive report at the bottom of the page, which displays whether claims are Verified, Inaccurate, or False, along with the evidence.
+7. Finally, use the **"⬇️ JSON"** or **"⬇️ Markdown"** buttons to download and save the final fact-check report.
 ```